wuddleko/genguard/README.md

 Without `--since`, every group runs and `inputs` is ignored.

 `genguard check --all --since origin/main` uses one merge-base for the repository, then the same rule per group.
-One config can run sqlc and skip protobuf.
-A passing `--all` run still prints each config path and the config totals.
-Each config that skipped a group is printed again, with that config's group lines:
+A passing run prints each config path and the config totals, then prints again each config that skipped a group:

 ```
 Generated files match the generators.